makyo/writing/content/fiction/sawtooth/every-angel-is-terrifying.md

 > *Who, if I cried out, would hear me among the ranks of angels?
 > And even supposing one of them took me suddenly to their breast,
 > I would perish within their overpowering being,
-> For the beautiful is right at the margin of terrifying, which we can only just endure,
+> For the beautiful is right at the margin of the terrifying, which we can only just endure,
 > And we marvel at it, because it holds back in serene disdain and does not destroy us.
 > Every angel is terrifying.*